Assistive Technology @ CPS

 - Follow-up is also required for students receiving equipment.
 Staff will receive a data collection sheet along with the equipment.
 Data must be collected and reported back to the ATRC STAFF quarterly.
 Any member of the Student's Educational Support System can collect data and/or provide the ATRC staff with feedback on the student's use and progress with the equipment.

 - The ATRC will provide technical support for all ATRC equipment.
 We have a repair technician who will troubleshoot the equipment.
 When the equipment cannot be repaired internally, the technician will coordinate the repair with the vendor.
 Replacement loaners will be provided for devices that cannot be repaired.
-Please refer to our FAQ, What should I do if the device is broken?

 - All assistive technology equipment provided by the ATRC is loaned to a student while attending a CPS entity.
 When a student no longer attends CPS, the equipment must be returned to the ATRC.
 If a student transfers between schools, the equipment must be sent to the next CPS entity.
-Please refer to our FAQ, What should be done with the device at the end of the school year?

 - It is expected that the assistive technology should be implemented within a student's curriculum and associated with a goal in the students IEP.
 If the IEP/504 Plan team determines that the assistive technology is no longer needed or appropriate, then it must be returned to the ATRC.
-Please refer to our FAQ, What do I do if my student no longer uses the assistive technology provided?

 - Referrals can be submitted for a re-evaluation based on changing needs of the student or demands of the school environment.
 The ATRC Staff will provide support and technical assistance to schools, parents and/or students for the assistive technology recommended and provided by the ATRC.

 - Any assistive technology obtained from any other source other than the ATRC will be considered for support on an individual basis.